 In conclusion, working on an Open Source project has both advantages and disadvantages.

 You should weigh these carefully before deciding whether or not to work on one.

 If you do decide to work on an Open Source project, be prepared for challenges and demands from the community.
 But also be prepared to learn and grow as a developer.

 Refine is an amazing tool.
-We have reach 50 contributor and we are currently working on our features that we had in roadmap.
-If you're interested in learning more about Refine and be contributor, please check out our website or GitHub repository.
-Thanks for reading!
+We have reached 50 contributors and we are currently working on our features that we had on the roadmap.
+If you're interested in learning more about Refine and becoming a contributor, please check out our website or GitHub repository.